Projector Lamp FAQ

-Dust and dirt will gather on the projector over time and this build-up can cause air flow in and out of the projector to decrease.
-If there is less air flow, then the projector lamp will run at a hotter temperature and may burn out sooner.
-The easiest way to solve this problem is to vacuum the projector or blow it out with compressed air once every two weeks.Depending on your usage, you may need to complete this process more often.
+Built up dust and dirt will cause the air flow in and out of the projector to decrease over time.
+If there is less air flow, the projector lamp will run at a hotter temperature, causing it to burn out sooner.
+Make sure to vacuum blow out the projector with compressed air once every two weeks.Depending on usage, you may need to do this more often.

-Change or Clean Your Filter Regularly -
+Regularly Change or Clean Your Filter -

-Do Not Turn Your Projector On and Off Rapidly -
+Do Not Turn Your Projector Rapidly On and Off -

 Testing a Projector Lamp

-Can I Touch a Projector Lamp?
+Can a Projector Lamp be Touched?